 Have you heard about the New DOE Water Pump Efficiency Guidelines?

 Fresh water pumps have recently joined the list of products subject to energy efficiency standards.
 These changes will effect everyone from customers to estimators to inspectors.
-For plumbers, there are many benefits to offering energy efficient equipment that go beyond satisfying a regulation; reasons like staying competitive by introducing new products and using projected energy savings to motivate buyers.
+There are many benefits to offering energy efficient equipment beyond satisfying a regulation: